 4. Natural history: In the majority of patients the disease has a mild course and resolves spontaneously after a few days.
 A chronic (>1 year) carrier status develops in <1% patients with Salmonella spp infection (rates are higher in patients treated with antibiotics).

-Diagnosis and treatment of infectious diarrhea: Figure.
-Management algorithm in patients with….
+Diagnosis and treatment of infectious diarrhea: Figure 6.1-11.
 Diagnostic tests are not necessary in the majority of cases, particularly in individuals treated on an outpatient basis.
 Assess the severity of dehydration in each patient (see Diarrhea).

 1. Laboratory tests: